If you are raising baby chicks this year or in the near future, then you definitely need to know the ins and outs about brooding in poultry!

 The best age to introduce them is when the chicks are teenagers (~2 months old).
 That way they are old enough to be able to hold their own if they have to, but they are not so large that they pose a threat to the existing pecking order.

-Next, find a way to have them exposed to each other for a few weeks before letting them interact directly.
+Next, find a way to have them exposed to each other for a week or two before letting them interact directly.
 For me, my coop and run are divided in half so it’s easy to keep the adults on one side and the chicks on the other.
 Placing a dog kennel (see photo below) or chicken tractor near your coop would work, too.
 Same with building out a corner of your run into a brooding cage!

-This method works well because it allows the adult chickens and chicks to get accustomed to each other while keeping the chicks safely protected behind the fencing.
-It also helps to keep the chicks confined to their new coop area so that they establish the new location as their home before letting them free range.
-You know they are are ready to mingle together when they’ve lost interest in each other and go on about their business.
+This method allows the adults and chicks to get accustomed to each other while keeping the chicks safely protected behind the fencing.
+It also helps to keep the chicks confined to their new coop area so that they identify it as home before letting them free range.
+You know they are ready to mingle together when they’ve lost interest in each other and go on about their business.

 Other Chicken Articles You’ll Love